batikanor/google-communities-lister/README.md

 # google-communities-lister
 Lists some of the google communities that are active in Turkey.
 This repo was created as my final submission to the 2020 Google Developer MultiCamp
-### Used Plugins
-kotlin-android-extensions //< used for synthetic, I would normally use the recommended practice (view binding), but I chose to do it similarly to how it was on course materials

 ### The following and more were used to realize this submission;
 * Retrofit